 The appropriate Dean shall annually write to all non-tenured regular faculty apprising them of the requirement for a review of their performance and of the existence of written departmental standards and criteria for contract renewal and promotion.
-Reviews of Assistant Professors and Lecturers are annual; reviews of Senior Lecturers and Distinguished Senior Lecturers must take place once in the middle of the term of appointment and cover the years since the start of the current appointment.
-Reviews of Senior Lecturers and Distinguished Senior Lecturers may take place more frequently if requested by the faculty member or deemed necessary by the department.
+Reviews of Assistant Professors and Lecturers are annual; reviews of Senior Lecturers and Distinguished Senior Lecturers must take place once in the middle of the term of appointment and cover the years since the start of the current appointment, but may take place more frequently if requested by the faculty member or deemed necessary by the department.
 Reviews are to be conducted early in the fall semester of each year.